Pentecostal Assemblies of Jesus Christ: History

-In the year of 1945, the PAJC and the Pentecostal Churches Inc. (PCI) merged forming what is now called the United Pentecostal Church (UPCI).
+The PAJC and the Pentecostal Churches Inc. (PCI) merged in 1945, forming what is now called the United Pentecostal Church (UPCI).
 According to Pentecostal historian Dr. Bernie L. Wade, in August 1946, a group of brethren became dissatisfied with the merger with the United Pentecostal Church, revived the original charter of the PAJC and reorganized the group.
-There were a number of reasons for the dissatisfaction but historian Morris Golder believes that the primary issues were related to the treatment of the United Pentecostal Church of black (Negro) ministers.

 In the spring of 1948 the Churches of the Lord Jesus Christ met with the brethren of the PAJC and proposal a merger.
 In August, 1948 the merger became complete.
 At that time a proposal was issued to the new secretary, J. Frank Wilson, to make an amendment that both charters be dropped.
 This action was never taken and both charters lay idle until the reviving of the charter came about forming the Assemblies of Jesus Christ.

 The old charter of the PAJC again lay idle until the year of 1955.
 Then a group of ministers led by Bishop Carl Angle (Nashville, Tennessee), Bishop Ray Cornell (Pastor of Apostolic Faith Church of God, Cleveland, Ohio) and Bishop C. B. Gillespie (Fairmont, West Virginia) went to the State of Ohio and took out a charter known as the PAJC, Inc. The PAJC, Inc. is still chartered in the state of Ohio.
 They believe themselves to be Oneness in doctrine and teachings, and believe that they use only the Bible as their guide book.

-The new headquarters was established (using the strength of Bishop Ray O. Cornell's 2500 member Apostolic Faith Church of God) in Cleveland Ohio (established in 1932).
-Bishop Ray Cornell, Bishop Carl Angle, and Bishop Charles B. Gillespie became the catalyst to the recharter effort.
+The new headquarters was established (using the strength of Bishop Ray O. Cornell's 2500 member Apostolic Faith Church of God) in Cleveland, Ohio (established in 1932).
+Bishop Ray Cornell, Bishop Carl Angle, and Bishop Charles B. Gillespie became the catalysts to the recharter effort.
 During the 1950s and 1960s the group's headquarters was at 2050 West 55th Street.
 The group grew through an aggressive recruitment effort spearheaded by national evangelist Carl Angle.
 It also grew by a number of mergers with other groups who were using the PAJC name.
 Most notable is the Southeast PAJC with Bishop J. T. Bass and the PAJC of Knoxville, Iowa where the group's printing presses were housed and publications were printed.